jonathanveedot/PILLabWebsite/README.md

 High-Level Requirements

-* Design an interface in the administrative dashboard for editing “home” page slideshow content, as well as “events” page slideshow content
+* Design an interface in the administrative dashboard for editing “home” page slideshow content, as well as “events” page slideshow content (Priority Item)
-* Design an interface for adding, removing, and editing team member content
+* Design an interface for adding, removing, and editing team member content (Primary Priority)
-* Design an interface for adding, removing, and editing project content
+* Design an interface for adding, removing, and editing project content (Primary Priority)
 * Design an “events” page that contains an events calendar, and a slideshow bar of event photos for each of various events
 * Design a “blog” page that dynamically generates content by parsing the HTML of a Tmblr blog to display the title, date, description, and link of blog articles
 	* The most recent blog post should also appear on “home” page
 	* Add twitter feed to the top of this page
-* Design an interface for producing administrative updates for associate users who are affiliated with lab projects
+* Design an interface for producing administrative updates for associate users who are affiliated with lab projects (Secondary Priority)
 	* Associate users should be notified via auto-generated email
-* Implement a log-in system and use session management to track user roles
+* Implement a log-in system and use session management to track user roles (Primary Priority)
-* Construct a MySQL database and implement controllers for getting and posting data
+* Construct a MySQL database and implement controllers for getting and posting data (Primary Priority)

 Tutorials (lynda.pitt.edu):